rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.8.6.txt

 server
 ------
 bug fixes
-- the broker no longer reaps dead messages in batches based on the TTL, which could lead to high latency when combined with a DLX, but instead the server will try to reap messages at or shortly after their TTL-based expiry
 - removing RAM nodes from a cluster no longer leads to inconsistent state on disk nodes (which previously failed to notice the RAM nodes' departure)
-- the broker now handles the vm_memory_high_watermark more explicitly, tracking and using the supplied value directly instead of reconstructing the high watermark from limit/total absolute values
+- reap TTL-expired messages promptly rather than after a delay of up to TTL, which could result in performance spikes
+- correct reporting of the vm_memory_high_watermark

 Upgrading
 =========